 Now attorney Stephen Phillip McKitt, an African-American who joined Balch & Bingham last November, has left the alleged racist firm after only eight months.

-McKitt recently joined the prestigious Akerman firm, with 25 offices and 700 attorneys nationwide.
+McKitt left Balch and joined the prestigious Akerman firm, with 25 offices and 700 attorneys nationwide.

 Balch’s hypocritical managing partner Stan Blanton had the foolish audacity to call “diversity and inclusion” a core value of the embattled firm long accused of racism and tokenism.